Everything You Need to Know About Chimpanzees

 While we do not have the capability to replace these habitats, chimpanzees are still able to survive and develop complex social structures.

-We should stop participating in the game of natural selection or the meat eating phase of ecology.
+We should stop participating in the game of natural selection or the meat-eating phase of ecology.
 All living things are valuable, so why should we try to destroy them?
+Modern humans and climate change are altering the habitat of chimpanzees.

-The chimpanzee’s preferred habitat is mature forest, with a standardized selection ratio (Bi) of 0.22 during the dry season, a wet season Bi of 0.46 and a full year Bi of 0.29.
+The chimpanzee’s preferred habitat is mature forest, with a standardized selection ratio (Bi) of 0.22 during the dry season, a wet season Bi of 0.46, and a full-year Bi of 0.29.

+The least preferred habitat type was fallow stage 1, followed by young secondary forest.
 There is also a growing concern about the chimpanzee’s future in the face of the current climate changes.

-Babies cling to their mother’s fur for six months, and ride on her back until they are two years old.
+Female chimpanzees give birth to a single baby, which is about 1.8 kg (4 pounds) at birth.
+Babies cling to their mother’s fur for six months and ride on her back until they are two years old.
 They wean from their mother at about five years old.

 A chimp can live up to 45 years in the wild and 58 years in captivity.
 Male chimps seem to develop sexually later.
 Adult chimps usually have a special companion, called a “gorilla.”